Cleanliness - Did Vikings Take Baths?

 What we do know from the excavation of Viking burial mounds is that personal grooming tools are some of the most common items found.
 Items such as razors, tweezers and ear spoons have been found.
 In fact combs seem to be the most common artifact found from the Viking Age.
 We also know that the Vikings made a very strong soap which was used not only for bathing, but also for bleaching their hair.
 Vikings bleached their hair as it seems blond hair was highly valued in the Viking World.

-We also know from the accounts of the Anglo-Saxons that the Vikings who attacked and ultimately settled in England were considered to be ‘clean-freaks’, because they would bathe once a week.
+Accounts of Anglo-Saxons describing the Vikings who attacked and ultimately settled in England suggest the Vikings might be considered to be ‘clean-freaks’, because they would bathe once a week.
 This was at a time when an Anglo-Saxon might only bath once or twice a year.
 In fact the original meaning of Scandinavian words for Saturday (laurdag / lørdag / lördag) was ‘Washing Day’.

 A later writing often credited to the Abbot of St. Albans reports that "thanks to their habit of combing their hair every day, of bathing every Saturday and regularly changing their clothes, were able to undermine the virtue of married women and even seduce the daughters of nobles to be their mistresses."

-The Viking approach to communalism would not have appealed to a member of the Islamic faith.
+The Viking approach to communal washing would not have appealed to a member of the Islamic faith.